jess-bk/aws-bootcamp-cruddur-2023/journal/week10.md

 **EnvBackendUrl:** Specifies the URL of the backend service itself.
 The default value is 'https://api.jessbkcloudcampus.com'.
 **DDBMessageTable:** Specifies the name of a DynamoDB table that will be used for storing messages.
 The default value is 'CrdDdb-DynamoDBTable-8VFSE0DDW6OR'.

-**Here is the link to the TOML file.** [Link to TOML file] (https://github.com/jess-bk/aws-bootcamp-cruddur-2023/blob/main/aws/cfn/service/config.toml)
+**Here is the link to the TOML file.** [Link to TOML file](https://github.com/jess-bk/aws-bootcamp-cruddur-2023/blob/main/aws/cfn/service/config.toml)

 **BASH SCRIPT** To run the cloudformation service(backend-flask) template, i have created a bash script, this script performs linting on the CloudFormation template, reads the necessary configuration values from a TOML file, and deploys the CloudFormation stack using the AWS CLI command.
 The use of set -e ensures that the script stops execution if any command fails, helping to catch errors early in the deployment process.

 **Here is the link to the bash script.** [Link to Bash Script](https://github.com/jess-bk/aws-bootcamp-cruddur-2023/blob/main/bin/cfn/service)

-# CLOUDFORMATION FOR DATABASE RDS (POSTGRESQL)
+# CLOUDFORMATION FOR DATABASE RDS (POSTGRESQL) PART 4
 The template primarily focuses on creating an RDS database instance, its associated security group, and subnet group.
 The parameters allow customization of various settings, making the template adaptable to different deployment scenarios.

 The CloudFormation template is used to define and deploy AWS resources for a primary PostgreSQL RDS database.
 Let's break down its structure and components: